umutolcer/DSA210-Term-Project/README.md

 ---

 ## Dataset and Tool
 Riot games provide developer tool api for players.
 I can access match and player information api, including my own account and matches, in JSON format.
 I will be using Riot Games developer portal for my project.
+Also,I will use op.gg to take low elo player data.
 Here are some parameters I will consider:
 - **Player Rank:** Players have ranks from iron to challenger, which shows their ability to play.
 Iron is the worst, challenger is the best.
 - **Win/Loss:** A player lose or win a certain match.
 It is significant to show win/rate ratio.
 - **Minion Number:** Each game players farm minions to earn gold in a match.
 High number of minion means a player is strong in a match.